shpml/fundamentals/07_chapter/intro.md

 #####By the end of this unit, you'll be able to:
 * Define a version control system and its benefits.
 * Describe how Git works.
-* Identify the Git commands used to set up a local repository and record "snapshots" of your project.
+* Identify the Git commands used to set up a local repository, and record "snapshots" of your project.
 * Push local changes to a remote repository using the command line.

 ---